 Take part in activities of Association.

-Bring up motions of no confidence against any elected representatives or vote of censure or contempt of the General Body against any member of association.

 To be informed of all the policies, programmes of the association

-An associate member can participate in all events of the association but do not have the right to vote / bring up motions of no confidence.
+An associate member can participate in all events of the association but do not have the right to vote.

 Section B. An associate member/ life member of the Association shall get the following benefits: